ang-uio/Text-Mining/episodes/03-python-basics.md

 For example we can put the string "text mining" into the box named "text".

 We do that by assigning the string to the variable named text.
-When assigning variables in python, the name of the variable is on the left followed by an equal sign and the value of the variable, as follows:
+When assigning variables in Python, the name of the variable is on the left followed by an equal sign and the value of the variable, as follows:

 ```python